wenliangz/try-django-19/notes.md

     - specify where the image uploaded to, dynamically
         - define an upload function to return a path string
         - pass the function object to ImageField

+# 16. SlugField to improve the url
+- define a SlugField in the model
+- change id to slug in the get_absolute_url function
+- define a function to do something(make slug here) before the instance is saved to the model (before save() method is called)
+    - import django.db.models.signals.pre_save
+    - define a recursive function to make slug
+    - pass the function object to pre_save.connect function